patricknoir/reactive-system/README.md

 Reactive System
 ---------------

+With Reactive System library you can easily create both: the server and the client applications.

+### Server - Service Publishing

-In order to build a reactive system you need 3 elements:
+In order to create a reactive system server you need to put together 3 elements:

 1. A source of ReactiveRequest messages
 2. A router able to dispatch ReactiveRequest messages to the associated ReactiveService